 The Academic Standards Committee is responsible for all policies governing the academic probation, dismissal and reinstatement of undergraduate students, and will recommend action to the Provost.
 Decisions of the Provost shall be final in all cases.

-To remain in good academic standing, a graduate student must maintain a minimum cumulative GPA of 3.0.
+To remain in good academic standing, a student in a graduate program (degree-seeking, licensure, endorsement, or certificate) must maintain a minimum cumulative GPA of 3.0.
 In addition, a graduate student in a degree or certificate program must make satisfactory progress toward his/her degree or certificate.
 A student must be in good academic standing to graduate.

-A graduate student may be dismissed from his/her program for the following academic reasons: sub-standard GPA (see Academic Probation policy); failure to make satisfactory progress toward completion of his/her program; or receiving more than six credit hours of unsatisfactory grades (C, D, or F).
+A student in a graduate program (degree-seeking, licensure, endorsement, or certificate) may be dismissed from his/her program for the following academic reasons: sub-standard GPA (see Academic Probation policy); failure to make satisfactory progress toward completion of his/her program; or receiving more than six credit hours of unsatisfactory grades (C, D, or F).
 A student may also be dismissed as a consequence of acts of academic misconduct (see the University Code of Conduct).

 To avoid dismissal, a student who has experienced extenuating circumstances may meet with his/her program advisor to request development of a plan outlining the course of action the student must follow to return to good academic standing.
 This plan must be approved by both the program and the Dean of the College of Graduate Studies and Research or the Dean’s designee.
 Failure to meet the terms of this plan may not be appealed and will result in dismissal.